 What to Know When Buying a Sleeping Bag

-With fall swiftly approaching, many are starting to venture outdoors to bid farewell to the humid dog days and to welcome the crisp autumn air.
-As the leaves start to change their hues and fall from the trees, our eyes are drawn outside as we are once again reminded of the beauty of our seasonal surroundings.
+With the weather changing from sunshine to snow, we must bid farewell to the crisp autumn air and say hello to colder temps and wetter weather.
+As the trees drop the last of their leaves, our eyes are drawn outside as we are once again reminded of the beauty of our seasonal surroundings.
 But the romance of outdoor exploration can quickly be stripped away by neglecting the importance of what’s keeping you warm when sleeping away in your bed, namely your sleeping bag.
 Regardless of your level of expertise, sleeping bags can seem scientific and intimidating with their different temperature ratings, materials, weights and shapes.
 This short guide will shed light on the specs that matter the most and should help to demystify the process of buying a new sleeping bag.

 Let’s start with the main factor in sleeping bag warmth: temperature rating.
 A sleeping bag’s temperature rating (as indicated by the “EN” rating scale for CMT bags) is the lowest temperature at which it will keep the average sleeper comfortably warm.
 In other words, a 30º bag should keep the average sleeper warm in temperatures as low as 30° Fahrenheit.
 That said, there is currently no standard within the U.S. to measure these ratings and there are many variables that a rating lab would not be able to simulate, such as metabolism, what you’re wearing, sleeping pad material/ thickness, or the fact that most women tend to sleep colder than men.
 The following list outlines a rough guide regarding which temperature rating is appropriate for which season.
 NOTE: Please keep your own regional climate in mind, as seasonal temperatures differ significantly throughout the U.S.